-- Date student began Niagara's withdrawal process or date student otherwise provided official notice

-- Date related to circumstance beyond student's control
+- Date student began Niagara's withdrawal process or date student otherwise provided official notice - Date related to circumstance beyond student's control

-- Student's last attendance at a documented, academically related activity

-Examples of academically related activities:

-- Attending class

-- Taking an exam

-- Completing a tutorial

-- Turning in an assignment

 Federal Program Repayment Policy

 The amount of Title IV aid that a student must repay is determined via the Federal Formula for Return of Title IV funds as specified in Section 484B of the Higher Education Act.
 This law also specifies the order of the return of the Title IV funds to the programs from which they were awarded, which is listed above.
 A repayment may be required when cash has been disbursed to a student from financial aid funds in excess of the amount of aid a student earned during the term.
 The amount of Title IV aid is earned by multiplying the total Title IV aid (excluding Federal Work Study) for which the student qualified by the percentage of time during the term that the student was enrolled.
 If less aid was paid than earned, the student may receive a late disbursement for the difference.
 If more aid was disbursed than was earned, the amount of Title IV aid that must be returned is determined by subtracting the amount earned from the amount actually disbursed.